IBM-Cloud/terraform-provider-ibm/website/docs/d/dl_offering_speeds.html.markdown

 ```

 ## Argument reference
-Retrieve the Argument reference that you need to specify for the data source.
+Retrieve the argument reference that you need to specify for the data source.

 - `offering_type` - (Required, String) The Direct Link offering type.
 Possible values are `dedicated`,`connect`.|

 ## Attribute reference
-Review the Attribute reference that you can access after your resource is created.
+In addition to the argument reference list, you can access the following attribute references after your data source is created.

 - `offering_speeds` - (String) List of all the Direct Link offering speeds in the IBM Cloud infrastructure.

+  Nested scheme for `offering_speeds`:
   - `capabilities` - (String) The capabilities for billing option.
   - `link_speed` - (String) The link speed in megabits per second.